Best Books from 2023

 Ann Patchett has had some amazing narrators for her audiobooks over the years (Tom Hanks reading The Dutch House, for example), and this book is no exception.
 Meryl Streep’s narration is phenomenal and definitely adds to the experience of reading the book.

-For a fun, light-hearted look at the cherry culture of northern Michigan, we also recommend Viola Shipman’s Famous in a Small Town.
+For a fun, light-hearted look at the cherry culture of northern Michigan, we also recommend Viola Shipman’s 2023 novel, Famous in a Small Town.

 Book Summary